Is Turin Worth Visiting? 16 Reasons to Love the Italian City

 Ready for a few more fun facts about Turin?
 Because if it’s not enough that it was Italy’s first capital and the birthplace of things we can’t live without, it’s also:

-– Home to the world’s tallest museum – the National Museum of Cinema, housed in the stunning Mole Antonelliana building.
+Home to the world’s tallest museum – the National Cinema Museum, housed in the stunning Mole Antonelliana building.

 I can go on and on because this city is truly surprising, but I guess you’ll have to book a flight to Turin to keep discovering its secrets.